valentin-mourtialon/42_cub3d/README.md

 2. Write additional tests for the function `check_input`
 3. Write tests for the function `retrieve_input` which goal is to put the file content into the `data.filetab` tab
 4. Write tests for the function `extract_parts` and `parse`
+5. Write all the tests for the `check_map` function.